June 12 – June 26, 2017

 Please mention clearly “EGT course” and your name.
 Otherwise we cannot trace your payment!
 The fee has to be paid before May 15, 2017.

 Purpose of this course: The EpiCenter, our research center on Epistemic Game Theory at Maastricht University, offers this two-week intensive course as an introduction to the blooming field of Epistemic Game Theory.
 This field studies how people reason in game theoretic situations before they eventually make a choice.
 For more information about our EpiCenter, please visit our website: http://www.epicenter.name/

 Audience: The course is primarily meant for advanced bachelor students, master students and PhD students all over the world, but researchers are also very welcome.

-Instructors: The instructors for this course are Christian Bach, Stephan Jagau (University of Amsterdam), Christian Nauerz, Andrés Perea and Elias Tsakas — all members of our EpiCenter.
+Instructors: The instructors for this course are Christian Bach (University of Liverpool), Stephan Jagau (University of Amsterdam), Christian Nauerz and Andrés Perea (Maastricht University) — all members of our EpiCenter.

 Literature: The course will be based on the textbook Epistemic Game Theory: Reasoning and Choice by Andrés Perea (Cambridge University Press, 2012).

 If you would like to order the book, please click here.
 It is highly recommended to purchase this book for the course, as most lectures, and all exercise sessions, will be based on the book.